williaster/build-config/README.md

 ```

 ### Executing drivers

-Executing a driver will initialize 🤖Beemo's pipeline, generate configuration files (e.g., it will generate a `.eslintrc` or `prettier.config.js`, and execute the underlying driver binary and logging to the console.
+Executing a driver will initialize 🤖 Beemo's pipeline, generate configuration files (e.g., it will
+generate a `.eslintrc` or `prettier.config.js`, and execute the underlying driver binary and logging
+to the console.

 > All arguments passed to Beemo are passed to the driver's underlying binary.